2014 Wichita King Air crash: Investigation

-Emergency procedures call for the malfunctioning engines propeller to be feathered and the landing gear to be retracted for an engine failure during takeoff.
+Emergency procedures call for the malfunctioning engine’s propeller to be feathered and the landing gear to be retracted (gear-up) for an engine failure during takeoff.
 Inspection of the aircraft revealed that neither propeller was feathered and the landing gear was extended.
-The aircraft was equipped with an autofeather system and a rudder boost system but their operational condition at the time of the crash is unknown due extensive post crash fire damage.
-On March 1, 2016, the NTSB released its final report on the accident and states under the heading Probable Cause and Findings that:
+The aircraft was equipped with an autofeather system and a rudder boost system but their operational condition at the time of the crash is unknown due to extensive post-crash fire damage.
+On March 1, 2016, the NTSB released its final report on the accident, and states under the heading Probable Cause and Findings that:

 Aftermath

-A year after the accident, in October 2015, FlightSafety announced that the damaged portion of the training center was to be torn down, and the land occupied by the building returned to the city of Wichita.
+A year after the accident, in October 2015, FlightSafety announced that the damaged portion of the training center was to be torn down and the land occupied by the building returned to the city of Wichita.